apache/camel-website/content/blog/2022/02/camel-karavan-0.0.12/index.md

 # Bean Configuration

-New bean tab to configure Beans:
+New Beans tab to configure Beans:

 ![screenshot](./karavan-beans.png)

 # Dependencies Configuration

-Dependencies could be added to access Beans outside Camel:
+Configure Dependencies to access Beans outside Camel:

 ![screenshot](./karavan-dependencies.png)

 # DSL Bean mapping

-How to map bean to DSL: just select from the list.
+How to map Bean to DSL: just select from the list.

 ![screenshot](./karavan-bean-dsl.png)

 # Component Bean mapping

-How to map bean to Component: just select from the list.
+How to map Bean to Component: just select from the list.

 ![screenshot](./karavan-bean-component.png)